Christopher Lawford: Activism

 Lawford traveled around the U.S. speaking about his experiences with addiction for 20 years.
 He was a public health campaigner, and worked with the World Health Organization (WHO), the White House Office of National Drug Control Policy, and the Canadian Centre on Substance Abuse, and was a public advocacy consultant to Caron Treatment Centers, an organization that ran treatment programs.
 In 2001, Lawford founded and was CEO of the Global Recovery Initiative, a not-for-profit organization that "seeks to remove barriers and provide opportunities for people in recovery".

 Lawford also worked with the United Nations (UN).
 In March 2010, he traveled to Ukraine on behalf of the UN, to participate in a discussion with health officials and advocates about "issues related to hepatitis C (Hep C) prevention in Ukraine", and to raise awareness.
 In 2011, was named a Goodwill Ambassador on Drug Dependence Treatment and Care, in 2012, was involved in a campaign against opiate use in Afghanistan, and served on the UN's Office on Drugs and Crime.
-His cousin, former Rhode Island congressman Patrick J. Kennedy, said about Lawford: "Chris was one of those people who had a way of telling stories that lifted people’s perceptions and judgments of those who suffer from the disease of addiction".
+His cousin, former Rhode Island congressman Patrick J. Kennedy, said about Lawford: "Chris was one of those people who had a way of telling stories that lifted people's perceptions and judgments of those who suffer from the disease of addiction".

 Personal life

-Marriages and children

-Lawford was married and divorced three times.
-He had three children, David Christopher Kennedy Lawford (named after his cousin David Kennedy), Savannah Rose Lawford, and Matthew Peter Valentine Lawford with his first wife Jeannie Olsson, an ad-sales assistant for New York Magazine.
-They divorced in 2000.
+Lawford was romantically linked to Elizabeth Taylor in 1973.
+He married and divorced three times.
+From 1984 to 2001, he was married to Jeannie Olsson, an ad-sales assistant for New York Magazine.
+They had three children, David Christopher Kennedy Lawford (named after his cousin David Kennedy), Savannah Rose Lawford, and Matthew Peter Valentine Lawford.
 In 2005, he married Russian actress Lana Antonova; they divorced in 2009.
-In 2014, Lawford married yoga instructor Mercedes Miller in Hawaii.
+In 2014, Lawford married yoga instructor Mercedes Miller in Hawaii; they divorced in 2016.
 At the time of his death in 2018, he had been in a relationship with his girlfriend Kyla Resch since August 2017.

 Death

-On September 4, 2018, Lawford died of a heart attack in Vancouver, British Columbia, where he was living with his girlfriend and working to open a recovery center.
-He had a medical emergency at a yoga studio and later died.
+On September 4, 2018, after experiencing a medical emergency while at a yoga studio, Lawford died of a heart attack in Vancouver, British Columbia.
+At the time, he had been living with his girlfriend in Vancouver where he was working toward opening a recovery center.
 Patrick Kennedy told the Associated Press that Lawford had been doing "hot yoga, which he did often, but the strain of it 'must have been too much for him at that point'".
-Lawford's cousins Maria Shriver, Patrick Kennedy, and Kerry Kennedy took to Twitter after his death, honoring Lawford's work in the recovery community.
+Lawford's cousins Maria Shriver, Patrick Kennedy, and Kerry Kennedy took to Twitter after his death, honoring Lawford's work in addiction recovery.